 Palomar Mountain, at an altitude of 6,140 feet and with an average of 300 clear nights per year, has the distinction of being the home of one of the world’s most significant astronomical observation sites, the Hale 200-inch telescope installed at the Palomar Observatory in 1947.
 Before that, the mountain played a role in San Diego County’s rich African American history and culture.
-One of many who migrated to the area in the mid-19th century was Nathan Harrison, a former slave who owned a large swath of property on the mountain where he farmed and raised cattle, the importance of which is just being revealed through archaeological excavations conducted by local university students.
+One of many who migrated to the area in the mid-19th century was Nathan Harrison, a former slave who owned a large swath of property on the mountain where he farmed and raised cattle.
 According to local historians, Harrison and other former slaves made up a major segment of the backcountry population until about 1900.
 Today the area is popular for trout fishing at Doane Pond, camping and hiking in Palomar Mountain State Park, and motorbiking on the winding roads.

 Once-sleepy Carlsbad, lying astride I–5 at the north end of a string of beach towns extending from San Diego to Oceanside, has long been popular...